iDC-NEU/NeutronTask/README.md

 | **GCN_TP_TD_pipeline**    |  Graph Convolutional Networks (GCN) with Data Parallelism using Task Parallelism and Task Decoupled Training and pipeline|
 | **GCN_TP_TD_pipeline_wopipeline** | Graph Convolutional Networks (GCN) with Data Parallelism using Task Parallelism and Task Decoupled Training                           |
 | **GAT_Double_Decouple_pipeline**   | Graph Attention Networks (GAT)          |
+These toolkits are configured via the **`.cfg`** file, which defines parameters such as algorithms, dataset paths, training hyperparameters, and processing options.
+Each toolkit can be customized by setting appropriate values in the configuration file to suit specific graph learning tasks.
 ## baseline
+Baseline script to run Sancus and DGL experiments
 ### Sancus
 ``` python
 bash baseline/sancus/light-dist-gnn/run.sh